barebox/barebox/Documentation/user/virtio.rst

   	-drive if=none,file=image2.hdimg,format=raw,id=hd1  \
   	-device virtio-blk-pci,drive=hd1

-Note that barebox does not support non-transitional legacy Virt I/O devices.
+Note that barebox does not support non-transitional legacy VirtIO devices.
 Depending on QEMU version used, it may be required to add ``disable-legacy=on``, ``disable-modern=off`` or both, e.g.::